xwang2713/docker-hpcc-0/README.md

 ## How to use Docker HPCC image
-You can start Docker HPCC image in interactive (-i -t) or daemon mode (-d).
-You need start HPCC processes then go to ECLWatch to submit jobs, query and explore your data with the HPCC Systems platform. "-p <host port>:<docer container port>" will map a port of docker container to a host port.
+You can start the Docker HPCC image in interactive (-i -t) or daemon mode (-d).
+You must start the HPCC processes then go to ECLWatch to submit jobs, query, and explore your data with the HPCC Systems platform.

+To map a docker container port to a host port.

+  "-p <host port>:<docker container port>"

 The default ECLWatch port is 8010.

 ### Ubuntu
 To start Docker in interactive mode and map ECLWatch port 8010 to host 8010: